E

 7 T H C O U S I N S

-From July 7th to August 6th, 2015, we walked 700 kilometres, from Pennsylvania to Ontario.
-A stranger asked if we were walking to learn how to work and be together.
+In the summer of 2015, Erin Brubacher and Christine Brubaker walked 700 kilometres, from Pennsylvania to Ontario, tracing the migration route of their Mennonite ancestors.
+Someone asked if they were walking to learn how to work together.
 This was certainly part of it.

 “7th Cousins is a sharp, very personal and insightful work of documentary theatre that embodies a kind of honest female friendship that is so important to experience in our current moment, as well as a journey into the U.S. that gives trenchant insights far beyond what I was expecting.”